jakwings/pidgin-my-plugins/README.md

     Pidgin will reply to your buddies automatically when you are "away".
 The number of times is limited.
 And it has a delay between checking the received messages, so it won't reply to every comming messages.

+* chatroom-at-me-notifier.pl

+    Pidgin will open a new IM window and show where and what the buddies said about you.

 --------------------

 # 我做的Pidgin插件